Chart Color Schemes

 Infrastructure

-Bray Park has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Bray Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 20 projects that could impact this area.
-Notable projects include Les Hughes Sports Complex Master Plan Implementation, Les Hughes Sports Complex - Netball Clubhouse, Formosa Murrumba Downs Development, and John Bray Park Enhancement.
+AreaSearch identified 20 projects likely impacting the area.
+Key projects include Les Hughes Sports Complex Master Plan Implementation, Les Hughes Sports Complex - Netball Clubhouse, John Bray Park Enhancement, and Samsonvale Road Residential Developments.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.